claudiucelfilip/angular-test/README.md

 - templates/add.html - album create/edit;

 ### API Endpoints
-There is an API for persisting changes at http://angular-test.getsandbox.com
+There is an API for persisting changes at: http://angular-test.getsandbox.com

 There 5 endpoints